-Okay, let’s get into the nitty gritty of the steps of using the pizza stone.
+OK, let’s get into the nitty gritty of the steps of using the pizza stone.
 First, I’m sure you noticed that a tool called the “pizza peel” was mentioned just as often as the pizza stone.
 That is because it is an integral tool to making pizzas using a pizza stone.
-If you want to use a pizza stone, it is an absolute necessity to have a pizza peel as well.
+If you want to use a pizza stone, it is an absolute necessity to have a pizza peel as well (see one at Amazon).

 You should put your pizza stone in the oven while it is still cold.
 It is essential that you do not subject the pizza stone to sudden and extreme temperature changes.
 Doing so will cause the stone to crack and become useless, and if you have ever seen the prices of these then you know, they are entirely too expensive to ruin.